The True Story Behind The Saturday Night Live’s “Cowbell” Skit

 via Variety Vagabond/YouTube

-On April 8, 2000, Saturday Night Live aired what would become one of their most iconic comedy sketches – “More Cowbell”.
-It fictionalized the recording of Blue Öyster Cult’s classic hit “(Don’t Fear) The Reaper”.
-Written by actor Will Ferrell, he also appeared as the fictional cowbell player Gene Frenkle.
-The skit featured Christopher Walken as producer “The Bruce Dickinson”, Jimmy Fallon as Albert Bouchard, Chris Parnell as Eric Bloom, Chris Kattan as Buck Dharma and Horatio Sanz as Joe Bouchard.
+Penned by the talented actor Will Ferrell, who also graced the screen as the fictional cowbell player, Gene Frenkle, the sketch featured an ensemble of comedic talents including Christopher Walken as producer “The Bruce Dickinson,” Jimmy Fallon as Albert Bouchard, Chris Parnell as Eric Bloom, Chris Kattan as Buck Dharma, and Horatio Sanz as Joe Bouchard.

 Don’t Miss Out!
 Sign up for the Latest Updates